johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 ### SSH Dump Connections

 Allows you to get a list of all persistent SSH connections with the channels opened on there
-1. add a sapler in your test plan.
+1. add a sampler in your test plan.
 2. if you fill in no connection name all connections will be shown
 3. optionally a connection name can be filled in for filtering